cah90/foodexplorer-frontend/README.md

 - Login as admin user: admin@gmail.com
 - Password as admin user: 123456

+> 🔥 **Attention** </br>
-Because this app uses a free hosting provider, it will stop automatically when not used.
+> Because this app uses a free hosting provider, it will stop automatically when not user.
-For accessing the app, you will need to wait a few seconds after placing login and password to access the site.
+> For accessing the app, you will need to wait a few seconds after making the login to have access to the site.

 ## Features

 - Clients are able to:
+  - Login
   - Create an account
-  - Place orders
-  - Add orders to favorites
+  - See all dishes
+  - See a dish in detail
   - Search dishes by name or ingredients
 - Admin is able to:
   - Add new dishes